BINF-6310L-8310L-Spring23/Problem_Set3/README.md

 &nbsp;

-## T-test - One Sample (1 point)
+## T-test - One Sample in Soleus (1 point)

-You are a researcher who conducted a similar experiment in tibialis samples and found a Ca2+ ratio with a mean of 0.8.
+You are a researcher who conducted a similar experiment in soleus samples and found a Ca2+ ratio with a mean of 0.99.
 You want to compare your results to the results in this study.
 To do that, you want to find the time point with a mean Ca2+ ratio that is _not_ statistically different from yours.

+_Hint - there is no na.rm function in t.test()_

 ### Question 2

-At which time point(s) does the mean of all of the **tibialis** samples _not_ deviate significantly from 0.8?
+What is the earliest time point at which the **soleus** samples _do not_ deviate significantly from 0.99?

 &nbsp;

 ## T-Test - Two sample Tibialis (1 point)
-_Updated on 2/5 for clarity - don't worry if you have already submitted_

 The central aim of this study is to see the effect of space flight on Ca2+ ratio.
 Therefore, let's compare the mean Ca2+ ratios between tibialis in space flight and those on ground control.
-You decide to examine two-time points (two different tests) - 20 and 480
+You decide to examine two-time points (two different tests) - 20 and 300

 ### Question 3.1

-First, use the F-Test to determine if the variances of the two samples (ground control vs space flight) are statistically different from 1 at time points 20 and 480 (two tests comparing variance of ground control/space flight)
+First, use the F-Test to determine if the variances of the two samples (ground control vs space flight) are statistically different from 1 at time points 20 and 300 (two tests comparing variance of ground control/space flight)

 ### Question 3.2

-Second, Use the two-sample t-test with either equal or unequal variances (based on your result above) to compare the means of Ca2+ ratios in the tibialis at times 20 and 480 (two t-tests).
+Second, Use the two-sample t-test with either equal or unequal variances (based on your result above) to compare the means of Ca2+ ratios in the tibialis at times 20 and 300 (two t-tests).
 Is there statistical support for a difference in Ca2+ ratios after space flight?

 &nbsp;

-## T-Test - Two Sample Soleus (1 point)
+## T-Test - Two Sample between Tibialis controls (1 point)

-Repeat the above test using the soleus samples.
-You will again use the two time points (20 and 480) and compare space flight and ground control.
+Repeat the above test using the Ca2+ ratios between tibialis in Vivarium Control and those on ground control.
+You will again use the two time points (20 and 300).

 ### Question 4.1